Young Musicians Programme

 - Composition: Anton Killin

 YMP tutors encourage students to make the most of all performance opportunities.
-All streams perform in at least one of the three end-of-semester concerts twice a year.
+All streams perform in at least one of the three end-of-trimester concerts twice a year.

 In recent years YMP students have had the opportunity to perform in: